FactoryBoy/factory_boy/docs/reference.rst

     .. attribute:: FACTORY_FOR

-        This required attribute describes the class of objects to generate.
+        This optional attribute describes the class of objects to generate.

-        It may only be absent if the factory has been marked abstract through :attr:`ABSTRACT_FACTORY`.
+        If unset, it will be inherited from parent :class:`Factory` subclasses.

     .. attribute:: ABSTRACT_FACTORY

         This attribute indicates that the :class:`Factory` subclass should not be used to generate objects, but instead provides some extra defaults.

+        It will be automatically set to ``True`` if neither the :class:`Factory` subclass nor its parents define the :attr:`~Factory.FACTORY_FOR` attribute.

     .. attribute:: FACTORY_ARG_PARAMETERS